ilcardella/ArduinoCoffeeMachine/README.md

 Detailed documentation is available at: https://gaggiapidcontroller.readthedocs.io

-The `docs` folder contains the Sphinx documentation that can be build using a Docker
+The `docs` folder contains the Sphinx documentation that can be built using a Docker
 container:

 ```